-School Resource Officer
+School Engagement Officer

-A school resource officer works with the school to support a safe learning environment and establish positive relationships with students and families.
+A school engagement officer forms a partnership with the school and the Lethbridge Police Service school to support a safe learning environment and establish positive relationships with students and families.

 Human Sexuality

 Lethbridge School Division provides training for teachers to deliver a program on Human Growth and Development to students in Grades 4 and 5.
 A notice will come home to inform parents as to when instruction will occur and the information covered.
 If parents do not wish for their child to participate, they can complete and return a letter of exemption.